 And occasionally, very rarely, like as often as I floss (2x per year right before the dentist), I hear a toast that BLOWS ME AWAY.

 A great toast is an event game-changer.
 People perk up in their seats, guests put away their phones, jovial back slapping and glass clinking increases three-fold.
 Oh ya, and the toaster?
 They become a celebrity.
-If you ever want 15-minutes of fame, set yourself up to give an awesome toast.
+If you ever want 15 minutes of fame, set yourself up to give an awesome toast.

 Here’s what will happen: You will put down the microphone and everyone, especially Grandma Dee, will want to talk to you.
-Uncles and college roommates alike will generously offer to buy you a drink at the all-inclusive bar.
+Uncles and college roommates alike generously will offer to buy you a drink at the all-inclusive bar.
 The videographer will grant you an exclusive interview and follow you around for a good portion of the evening until you tell them that you want to eat your surf and turf in private.
 The waiters will wink at you, the bartender will give you an extra cherry and the guest of honor (whoever you toasted) will gush and cry and thank you profusely for making them look good.

 Bottom Line: Giving a great toast is a gift.

 Your amazing toast is a gift to the person you love.
-It’s a gift to the audience, desperate for some entertainment and sure, it’s pretty fun to be a rockstar for the evening.
+It’s a gift to the audience desperate for some entertainment and, sure, it’s pretty fun to be a rock star for the evening.